kube-reporting/metering-operator/Documentation/reportgenerationqueries.md

 Before going into examples, there's an important convention that all the built-in `ReportGenerationQueries` follow that is worth calling out, as these examples will demonstrate them heavily.

 The convention I am referring to is the fact that there are quite a few ReportGenerationQueries suf***REMOVED***xed with `-raw` in their `metadata.name`.
-These queries are not intended to be used by Reports, or ScheduledReports, but are intended to be purely for re-use.
+These queries are not intended to be used by Reports, but are intended to be purely for re-use.
 Currently, these queries suf***REMOVED***xed with `-raw` in their name are generally only ever used as database views that are referenced in other queries.
 Additionally, due to implementation reasons, the `types` within the `columns` are using [Hive column types][hive-types] instead of the Presto column types.
-This has a negative effect the results in being unable to use `ReportGenerationQueries` containing with complex types (array, maps) with `Reports` and `ScheduledReports`, which is why the `ReportGenerationQueries` that are _not_ suf***REMOVED***xed in `-raw` never expose those types in their output.
+This has a negative effect the results in being unable to use `ReportGenerationQueries` containing with complex types (array, maps) with `Reports`, which is why the `ReportGenerationQueries` that are _not_ suf***REMOVED***xed in `-raw` never expose those types in their output.

 The example below is a built-in `ReportGenerationQuery` that is installed with Operator Metering by default.